 - Failure to provide adequate postpartum care after the birth of the child

 At Paulson & Nace, we handle complex medical malpractice cases like these with diligence.
-We pay meticulous attention to details, and use only authoritative testimony when appropriate for a case.
-Over the past 40 years, our team has secured millions of dollars for our clients, including one jury verdict for $2.75 million for a child with cerebral palsy.
+We pay meticulous attention to detail and use only authoritative testimony when appropriate for a case.
+Over the past 40 years, our team has secured millions of dollars for our clients.
 We are aggressive patient advocates who are not afraid to hold healthcare providers accountable for their mistakes in the courtroom; in fact, we thrive in such atmospheres.
 That is why so many of our clients and our peers throughout Washington, D.C., and West Virginia call us for complex birth injury cases.

-Helping families whose children are diagnosed with cerebral palsy
+Helping Washington, DC families whose children are diagnosed with cerebral palsy